Analog Tire Inflators Explained: How the Gauge Works and When It’s Best

 Prep And Safety Checks

 Safety first: park on level ground and set the parking brake so the vehicle can’t roll while you work.
-Before you begin, check tire pressure against the recommended tire PSI in your owner’s manual or tire sidewall.
-Use analog gauges to get a reliable gauge reading; cold tires give the most accurate results.
+Before you begin, check tire pressure when tires are cold—this gives the most accurate results.
+Wait at least 3 hours after driving or check them first thing in the morning.
+Compare against the recommended tire PSI in your owner’s manual or tire sidewall.
 Remove valve caps and be ready to attach the inflator securely for an airtight seal.
-Monitor the gauge reading as you add air, stop at the target PSI to protect vehicle performance, then replace valve caps quickly.
+Monitor the gauge reading as you add air, stop at the target PSI to maintain optimal vehicle performance, then replace valve caps quickly.
 Repeat for all tires to keep balance and control.

 Step Action Reason